ul-research-support/CENTOS-R/README.md

 - Navigate to your project root on your terminal or command prompt and run `vagrant up`

--Vagrant will create an Ubuntu environment, install and configure shiny-server, and install necessary R packages
+- Vagrant will create an Ubuntu environment, install and configure shiny-server, and install necessary R packages

 After the process ends, navigate to http://localhost:3838 and view your Shiny Server applications.